 This will be accomplished by recruiting individuals who have shown interest and readiness to serve indigent patients.
 We will enhance the skills of these individuals through education about available community services and resources, training in making and understanding public policy, and improve understanding of health care disparities.

-The program aligns with the larger University mission of cultivating diverse health professional leaders who are dedicated to social justice and health equity for underserved populations through outstanding education, research, clinical service, and community engagement.
+The program aligns with the larger University mission of cultivating diverse health professional leaders who of cultivating diverse health professional leaders who are dedicated to social justice and health equity for underserved populations through outstanding education, research, clinical service, and community engagement.